Luis Arraez Player Props: Marlins vs. Astros

 Luis Arraez At The Plate

+- Arraez has an OPS of .882, fueled by an OBP of .410 to go with a slugging percentage of .472.
+All three of those stats rank first among Miami hitters this season.

-- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks third and he is 44th in slugging.
+- Among qualifying hitters in baseball, he ranks first in batting average, third in on-base percentage, and 36th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.